Balmaceda, Chile: History

-The first settlers arrived into the zone in early-20th century after being expelled from Argentina since the borders between Chile and Argentina were drawn in 1902.
+The first settlers arrived into the zone in the early-20th century after being expelled from Argentina since the borders between Chile and Argentina were drawn in 1902.
 In 1917 Balmaceda was officially founded and was named after the Chilean president José Manuel Balmaceda.
-Balmaceda was initially one of the largest inland Chilean settlements in what is now the Aysén Region.
+Balmaceda was recognized as a town by the government of Chile in 1928, initially being one of the largest inland Chilean settlements in what is now the Aysén Region.
+In 1945, The Chilean Air Force constructed an airfield, which is no longer in use.
+Beginning in November 2018, the airline JetSmart began operating routes between Balmaceda and Santiago, Punta Arenas, and Temuco.

 Transport

-Balmaceda is linked to Route 40, in Argentina, via a 102 km gravel extension road (not pavement - May/2019 info).
+Balmaceda is linked to Route 40, in Argentina, via a 102 km gravel extension road.

 Climate

 The climate of Balmaceda is an unusual combination of the dry-summer Mediterranean characteristic more typical of Central Chile with the subpolar oceanic characteristics more typical of southern Chile.
-Uniquely to the region surrounding Lago General Carrera, it has the extremely rare cold-summer Mediterranean climate (Köppen Csc, bordeline Dsc), with short, though dry summers, and long, snowy though not severe winters.
+It has the warm-summer Mediterranean climate, bordering the extremely rare cold-summer Mediterranean climate (Köppen Csb, borderline Csc), with short, though dry summers, and long, somewhat snowy though not severe winters.
 Precipitation, however, is markedly lower than on the coast of Chile owing to the rain shadow of the Andes, being about one-sixth to one-seventh what is received on the coast at the same latitude.
 Snow is very common during the winter but rarely stays on the ground.